hammingweight/spring_on_oci/4_operations/4_2_platform_tools/README.md

 ## SQL Developer Web
 The [configuration](../../2_configure) of our servers installed SQLcl and a database wallet on our servers.
 An alternative to use the SQLcl to administer the database is to use
 `SQL Developer Web`.
-To access `SQL Developer Web` from the OCI console, select your database from the Autonomous Transaction Processing page and then select the `Tools` tab.
+To access `SQL Developer Web` from the OCI console, select your database from the Autonomous Transaction Processing page and then select the `Service Console > Development > SQL Developer Web`.

 ## OCI Cloud Shell